D2-mods/Better-IWD-Pregen/d2-script/readme-tweaks.txt

 Component 2 (weapon bag)

 This component will give the party a bag, containing a selection of weapons.
 A single bag is given and the player can choose what to do with unwanted items (i.e. sell or throw away).
 The contents is the same regardless of party size.
-For IWDEE, the bag contains at least one weapon from each BG2 proficiency, so it should be compatible with proficiency overhauls.
+The bag contains at least one of each weapon type, so it should be compatible with any Proficiencies overhauls.

 NOTE: If the separate "Give party a Bag of Holding" component is not installed, then items can only be taken out of the weapon bag.
 If it is installed, then the bag is changed to a normal Bag of Holding.
 You only have one bag with both installed, and install order doesn't matter.